cdktf/cdktf-provider-googlebeta/docs/googleComputeSubnetwork.go.md

 The role of subnetwork.

-Currently, this field is only used when purpose = INTERNAL_HTTPS_LOAD_BALANCER.
-The value can be set to ACTIVE or BACKUP.
-An ACTIVE subnetwork is one that is currently being used for Internal HTTP(S) Load Balancing.
-A BACKUP subnetwork is one that is ready to be promoted to ACTIVE or is currently draining.
+The value can be set to 'ACTIVE' or 'BACKUP'.
+An 'ACTIVE' subnetwork is one that is currently being used.
+A 'BACKUP' subnetwork is one that is ready to be promoted to 'ACTIVE' or is currently draining.

+Subnetwork role must be specified when purpose is set to 'INTERNAL_HTTPS_LOAD_BALANCER' or 'REGIONAL_MANAGED_PROXY'.
 Possible values: ["ACTIVE", "BACKUP"]

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_compute_subnetwork#role GoogleComputeSubnetwork#role}